 Southeast Asia is well known for its ubiquitous and varied means of transport, and in Laos the mighty Mekong River is one of the best ways to see its rural villages, ancient temples, and stunning mountain landscape.

-If you’re looking for a true island getaway, then there’s no better place to start than Bali’s eastern neighbour, Lombok, where you can take a local ferry to the tiny Gili Islands, a modern-day paradise, sans cars.
+If you’re looking for a true island getaway, then there’s no better place to start than Bali’s eastern neighbour, Lombok,

 If you are fit, healthy, informed of the risks and have a spirit for adventure, then traveling by public bus in Laos is the best way to share a journey with local people; offering unique insight into their daily lives.